 We started the next morning by walking through the old town where Puro Hotel is located.
 We found this pretty cool courtyard as we walked through too.
-The buildings are residential, but some hip shops are in the lower level, and I can imagine what it must be like in the summer time with music playing, and people milling about.
+The buildings are residential, but some hip shops are on the lower level, and I can imagine what it must be like in the summertime with music playing, and people milling about.

 We walked across an old metal bridge (They moved this bridge piece by piece as it wasn’t strong enough for car traffic, but wanted to keep it for foot traffic).

-Stretching across the waterway is a glass walkway that connects and old building to a modern one for a brand new interactive family activity centre called Porta Posnania.
+Stretching across the waterway is a glass walkway that connects an old building to a modern one for a brand new interactive family activity center called Porta Posnania.

 The great thing about Porta Posnania is that they have a selection of options for family tickets.
 You can purchase a family ticket and members can come at different times, or all together.
 And you can also choose to purchase tickets for each person.
 So this would work well for example for a large family.